yh63935/weather-it-rains/README.md

    ```$ npm install```

-4. To view the site, you will also need a development server because of the API restrictions.
+4. To view the site, you will also need a development server because of the API security restrictions.
 I used Node.js live-server, but you can use any other development server you are comfortable with.
 See how to install and use Node.js live-server here (https://gist.github.com/donmccurdy/20fb112949324c92c5e8).
 Then open up the app using the live-server and view the app!

  ![image](https://github.com/yh63935/weather-app/assets/120755144/82f09d91-49ea-4c57-867c-2b1c2724a717)